isabella232/infobip-pubnub-demo/README.md

 });
 ```

 Chat interface itself is rather simple.
-It handles 3 basic events:
+It handles three basic events:
-* arrival of new messages on the subscribed channel, and their rendering on screen
+1. Submission of new messages by the user and publishing to PubNub,
-* submission of new messages by the user, and their publishing to PubNub
+2. Arrival of new messages on the subscribed channel and on-screen rendering,
-* user signing out, that triggers unsubscribe event on PubNub client and refreshes the app
+3. User signing out that will trigger an unsubscribe event on PubNub’s client and refresh the app.

-When sending new messages we include the uuid of currently signed in user.
-That will be used on the receiving side to display the screen name of the message sender.
-In addition we also include the url of the chat app itself.
-That url will not be visible within the web app but will instead be included in the fallback SMS text.
+When sending new messages, we include the `uuid` of the currently signed in user.
+This will be used on the receiving end to display the screen name of the message sender.
+We'll also include the URL of the chat app itself.
+Although the URL will not be visible within the web app, it will be included in the fallback SMS text.

 ```javascript
 function publishMessage() {